-The most commonly used investment vehicle, the company limited by shares, must have a minimum share capital of CHF100,000, of which at least CHF50,000 must be paid in.
+The most commonly used investment vehicle is the company limited by shares, which must have a minimum share capital of CHF100,000, of which at least CHF50,000 must be paid in.
 Its little sister, the so-called partnership limited by shares, must have a minimum share capital of CHF20,000.
 For investment funds vehicles, the capital requirements are generally higher.

-The governance requirements differ between investment vehicles that require approval from Switzerland’s Financial Market Supervisory Authority F(INMA) and investment vehicles that do not require any public approval.
+The governance requirements differ between investment vehicles that require approval from Switzerland’s Financial Market Supervisory Authority (FINMA) and investment vehicles that do not require any public approval.
 For the latter, general corporate governance rules apply.
-Authorisation for investment vehicles requiring FINMA approval are granted if the following requirements are met, amongst others:
+Authorisation for investment vehicles requiring FINMA approval is granted if the following requirements are met, amongst others:

 Basically, Swiss (private) law provides for two types of purely contractual arrangements (as opposed to rights in rem such as ownership and ground lease): the lease and the usufructuary lease.
 Public bodies may also grant public works constructions for certain infrastructure projects.